Mayanginen Thayanginen: Production

-Nithin Sathya was cast as a cab driver.
-Disha Pandey, who previously starred in Thamizh Padam (2010), was cast as the heroine.
+Nithin Sathya was cast as a cab driver, with the producer's son, Bala, cast as a mechanic.
+Disha Pandey, who previously starred in Tamizh Padam (2010), was cast as the heroine.
 Her role in the film is a customer care executive.

+During the making of the film, the producers filed a complaint and sought compensation from Disha Pandey for losses incurred due to her absence from the shoot.

 Soundtrack

-The songs are composed by Kannan, who previously worked for Thamizh Padam (2010).
+The songs are composed by Kannan, who previously worked for Tamizh Padam (2010).